AhmedSheriiif/Server-Multiple-Clients-Chat-System-JavaFX/README.md

 ## Features
 - Signup/Login feature
 - Status (Available - Busy - Offline), that will appear to the server and all clients
+- Many clients can chat together at the same time
 - Connecting the Server to the database to request signup, logins, status changing and chat messages requests